+Review/Approval Requirements

+AUASB [#]

+AUASB

+AUASB

+AUASB

+AUASB

-AUASB Document Review/Approval Requirements Project Plans AUASB# Exposure Drafts and re-exposure drafts AUASB AUASB Standards (including Amending Standards) AUASB AUASB Guidance Statements AUASB Framework Pronouncements (Foreword, Glossary, Framework for Assurance Engagements) AUASB Non-authoritative AUASB publications and guidance materials (including Basis for Conclusions, Explanatory Memorandums, AUASB Bulletins and other AUASB consultation documents) Reviewed by AUASB members for fatal flaws Final wording and approval by AUASB Chair AUASB technical staff guidance materials (e.g. FAQs, newsletters, implementation support materials and other contextual and educational materials) Approved by AUASB Technical Director Significant new guidance materials and FAQs which require interpretation of AUASB Standards must be reviewed by the AUASB Chair and, where deemed necessary, by the AUASB Chair and at least one other AUASB member AUASB Submissions to the IAASB (or other international standard-setting or oversight bodies) AUASB review and deliberation at AUASB meeting or out of session Final wording and approval by AUASB Chair
+Reviewed by AUASB members for fatal flaws Final wording and approval by AUASB Chair

+Approved by AUASB Technical Director Significant new guidance materials and FAQs which require interpretation of AUASB Standards must be reviewed by the AUASB Chair and, where deemed necessary, by the AUASB Chair and at least one other AUASB member

+AUASB review and deliberation at AUASB meeting or out of session Final wording and approval by AUASB Chair
-&lt;sup># For Project Plans, approval requires a simple majority of those in attendance at the meeting, or of the members with voting rights when voting out of session.

-Note: AUASB approval and voting protocols are derived from Section 6 of the AUASB Board Charter.
+- [#] For Project Plans, approval requires a simple majority of those in attendance at the meeting, or of the members with voting rights when voting out of session. - For AUASB pronouncements, approval requires a two-thirds majority of all AUASB members with voting rights (not just members present). - Note: AUASB approval and voting protocols are derived from Section 6 of the AUASB Board Charter.
 Voting for the approval of AUASB Pronouncements may be through out-of-session voting, in accordance with the AUASB's approvals protocols set out in the AUASB Board Charter.